A 1,500km detour and two nights’ camping with spiders, snakes and dingoes – would the Uluru Rock Tour prove worth the pain?

 We spent an age debating how to get to Uluru.
 Plane?
 Train?
 Automobile?
 Invoking the god of logistics?
 In the end, we decided to fly to Alice Springs and hop across to Uluru.
 Of course, what looks like a hop on the map is a six-hour drive in the vast stretch of the ‘red centre’.

-We booked a 3-day Uluru Rock Tour and met our guide, Kurt, at 5am in Alice Springs.
+As we didn’t yet have a car, we booked a 3-day Uluru Rock Tour and met our guide, Kurt, at 5am in Alice Springs.
 Joined by 11 other guests, we set off to Uluru.

 Vast vistas of lonely shrubs faded into sand and dune, all red and baking under the extreme summer sun.
 The temperature hit 38°C (100°F), forcing our engine to overheat.